donnay/interesting-octopus/src/pages/docs/about/methods.md

 ### Version 2

 In this version, 2,000 units of the game were produced and sold across North-America.
 Again it was shipped in a three-ring binder, which had a cardboard insert added to the narrow side & shrieked wrapped, to make it resemble a boxed game.
-The content was written, and edited and digital desktop published with the latest technology and tequniques at the time.
+The content was written, and edited and digital desktop published with the latest technology and techniques at the time.

 #### The Computer